 1. Follow A Calorie Restriction Diet

 Body fat accumulation is a result of an improper balance between caloric intake and caloric expenditure.
-If you are not very active during the day,
+If you are not very active during the day, a whopping amount of calorie intake in just one meal on a daily basis can result in unnecessary visceral fat deposition.

 A calorie deficit considering one’s metabolism and lifestyle factors such as physical activity and composition of one’s diet can trigger fat burn.
 Intake of adequate calories in regular intervals can keep you more active, induce fat loss and improve health and stamina.1